List of Freaks and Geeks characters: Neal Schweiber

-Neal Schweiber—played by Samm Levine—is a self-proclaimed comic genius and ladies' man.
-Unlike Sam and Bill, Neal is usually very outgoing and often wants to be the center of attention.
+Neal Schweiber, played by Samm Levine, is a self-proclaimed comic genius and ladies' man.
+Unlike Sam and Bill, Neal is usually very outgoing and often wants to be the centre of attention.
 He is Jewish, and humorously notes that he was once elected treasurer of his class when "I didn't even run!"
 He has an unrequited crush on Lindsay, and is dismayed (in Noshing and Moshing) when he sees her kissing his older, college-student brother Barry.
 He has an abundant amount of confidence and charisma, though it garners him no more respect or reputation than Sam or Bill.
-Neal is somewhat in denial that he is just as geeky as the rest of his friends.
-His father is a dentist and his mother a homemaker.
-His family is fairly well-to-do.
-Early in the series, Sam and Bill thought Neal's father was "cool" because he enjoyed the same TV shows they did and shared a similar sense of humor, but their opinions of him–as well as Neal's–changed when they discovered he was having an affair.
-He and Bill are supportive of Sam when he decides to break up with Cindy.